Charley-Mann/blog.camunda.org/content/post/2019/09/job-executor-what-is-going-on-in-my-process-engine.md

 1. Application threads
 2. Job Executor threads

 Application threads are threads that call the Camunda Java API from an application context.
 For example, if we have a REST endpoint that starts a process instance, the HTTP worker thread will invoke `RuntimeService#startProcessInstanceByKey` and run the process instance until wait states are reached.
-The calling thread receives immediate feedback: If the call fails, we can catch and and handle an exception.
+The calling thread receives immediate feedback: If the call fails, we can catch and handle an exception.
 If the call does not return, we can debug directly into our process's delegate code and see where execution gets stuck.

 The second type of threads are job execution threads.
 A job in the process engine is a piece of work that needs to be done at *some* time in the future.
 In the case of BPMN timer events, this point in time is defined in the BPMN model.
 In the case of asynchronous continuations, the time is as soon as possible.
 Job execution threads take care of this work and are managed by a component called the *job executor*.
 Being more detached from the application, it is often harder to understand when job execution happens or more importantly when it does not happen or when it is slow.